jnorthrup/PrematureXorSwap/README.md

 # PrematureXorSwap
-XOR swap is still the fastest tmp option.
+XOR swap is ~still~ almost the fastest swap option.

 ## background
 I recently noticed an opportunity to tweak some tree code and insert an xorswap.
 I was proud of my old school skillz.